bnb-chain/whitepaper/WHITEPAPER.md

 BC is a Tendermint-based, instant finality blockchain.
 Validators with at least ⅔*N+1 of the total voting power will co-sign each block on the chain.
 So that it is practical to verify the block transactions and even the state value via **Block Header** and **Merkle Proof** verification.
 This has been researched and implemented as “**Light-Client Protocol**”, which are intensively discussed in [the Ethereum](https://github.com/ethereum/wiki/wiki/Light-client-protocol) community, studied and implemented for [Cosmos inter-chain communication](https://github.com/cosmos/ics/blob/a4173c91560567bdb7cc9abee8e61256fc3725e9/spec/ics-007-tendermint-client/README.md).

 BC-to-BSC communication will be verified in an “**on-chain light client**” implemented via BSC **Smart Contracts** (some of them may be **“pre-compiled”**).
-After some transactions and state change happen on BC, if a transaction is defined to trigger cross-chain communication, the **Relayers** will create and pass the Cross-chain “**package”** message and submit onto BSC as data into the “light client contracts”.
+After some transactions and state change happen on BC, if a transaction is defined to trigger cross-chain communication, the **BSC Relayers** will create and pass the Cross-chain “**package”** message and submit onto BSC as data into the “light client contracts”.
 The light client will verify the package and execute the transactions if it passes the verification.
 The verification will be guaranteed with the below design:

 1. BC blocking status will be synced to the light client contracts on BSC from time to time, via     block header and pre-commits, for the below information:
     * block and app hash of BC that are signed by validators